methylene/sym/README.md

 Permutation sort = Permutation.factory().sort(a);
 ````

-sort `a`, and get the permutation that undoes the sorting
+and get the permutation that undoes the sorting

 ````java
 String[] sorted = sort.apply(a);